usepolvo/usepolvo-docs/src/guide/getting-started/overview.md

 4. **Scalability**: Easily add new integrations as your needs grow.
 5. **Community-Driven**: Open-source with active community support.

 Ready to get started?
-Check out our [Installation Guide](./installation) to begin your journey with usepolvo.
+Check out our [Installation Guide](./installation) to begin your journey with polvo.